 You will easily find it on the menu of every French bar, brasserie, and café (and if you don’t you should question their French credentials!).
 You can read more about the French love of pastis here.

 Bouillabaisse is a traditional stew originating from the Vieux port of Marseille.
-It was originally a stew made by fishermen, using the bony rockfish from the bottom of their fishing nets, which they were unable to sell to restaurants or fish markets.
+It was originally a stew made by fishermen, using the bony rockfish from the bottom of their fishing nets, which they were unable to sell to restaurants or at the fish market.

 These days this delicate fish stew is considered haute cuisine.
 It has become so popular that an official “charte de bouillabaisse” was drawn up with an official recipe to avoid cheap pretenders.